-3.1.1 Understanding what the skills requirements and necessary training will be in the next five to ten years will be an important component of ensuring the value of geospatial information is maximised.
+- 3.1.1 Understanding what are the skills requirements and necessary training needed in the next five to ten years will be an important component of ensuring the value of geospatial information is maximised.
 Early determination of and action on these issues is vital, as the development period for both appropriate training capability and then the individuals who adopt the training will take at least five years.
 The demand is highly likely to exceed the pace of people development.
-This is being taken seriously and, in some quarters, is evidenced by recent pronouncements from the governments of some of the largest and fastest growing economies of the world who have made substantial investment commitments in geospatial information in the last 18 months.
+This is being taken seriously and, in some quarters, is evidenced by recent pronouncements from the governments of some of the largest and fastest-growing economies of the world that have made substantial investment commitments in geospatial information in the last 18 months. - 3.1.2 In certain regions there is a lack of qualified personnel necessary to effectively manage and utilise geospatial information.
+Ensuring that programmes are put in place as quickly as possible to develop a suitable body of such professionals and to assist to retain those skills within the country or region is most important - 3.1.3 Many of the most critical issues where geospatial data can assist are found in lessdeveloped nations.
+There will be a potential major role for Non-Governmental Organisations (NGOs) and development agencies in ensuring that the skill base necessary to ensure all countries reap the benefits of a spatially-enabled society is developed globally.
+Without this, there is a risk of a 'brain-drain', as the limited pool of talented individuals could be drawn to other government positions or private-sector opportunities in higher-wealth economies.